Sharks (rock band): 1990s

+2010s

-In 2011, Chris Spedding and Steve Parsons re-united for a new project, King Mob, featuring Martin Chambers (ex-The Pretenders) on drums, Glen Matlock (ex-Sex Pistols) on bass and a new guitarist, named 'Sixteen'.
+In 2011, Chris Spedding and Steve Parsons re-united for a new project, King Mob, featuring Martin Chambers (ex-Pretenders) on drums, Glen Matlock (ex-Sex Pistols) on bass and a new guitarist, named 'Sixteen'.
 Their debut album, Force 9, was released on the Steamhammer label, in November 2011.

 During 2013, Andy Fraser contacted Chris Spedding and the two performed UK gigs together for the first time in 40 years, backed by Fraser's band, Tobi.
 Fraser joined Spedding on his 2014 album Joyland, which was produced and co-written by Steve Parsons.
 The three musicians thought of reviving the band Sharks, however Fraser died soon after, in March 2015.
 Spedding and Parsons went ahead with the reformation, including Nick Judd from the previous incarnations of the band and adding the drummer Paul Cook (ex-Sex Pistols) and the bassist Tosh Ogawa.

 In 2016, the band played at The Borderline in London, including new songs from the album they were preparing, and have continued playing live shows in the UK and Japan.
 Their 2017 show at the Lexington was described by Über Röck as 'one of the best club gigs I have seen last year and this'.

 Sharks released the single "One Last Thrill" on 30 September 2016 and, in January 2017, the album Killers of the Deep (cover art by comic book artist Shaky Kane), both through 3Ms Records.
 Unlike the albums from the 1970s, which were produced by a record company, this time the musicians recorded the album on their own and had more control on their work.
 They made the recordings as live as possible, none of the tracks having more than four takes.

 The album was well received, being mentioned the steady groove and the good song-writing quality, deserving to deliver the success that eluded Sharks first time round.
 The rock is more melodic, with the guitarist Spedding alternating between swamp-blues ("Killer On The New Tube") and sharp rockabilly ("Can’t Get The Devil").

 Sharks themselves have been filming their 21st century revival for a documentary feature to be entitled One Last Thrill.
 In June 2017, they released a six-minute promo clip of the film through the Vive Le Rock website.

+Not a Rock-Doc: A Shark's Tail

+Steve Parsons and Anke Trojan directed the 2023 documentary Not a Rock-Doc: A Shark's Tail, about the ups and downs in the story of this band, from the success heights in the '70 to the issues that led to its dissolution and then to further insights around the subsequent reunion.
+Filmed in Berlin, Tokyo and London, the film was noticed for its integration of various angles of raw footage and for its humor and irony.
+The narrative is stirred by interactions with Steve Parsons and Chris Spedding, notably Jordan Mooney (Pamela Rooke) managing to bring to light previously unknown nuances in discussions with an otherwise tight Chris Spedding.